-Authorising Committee and Minute Ref or Other Authority Officer(s) Authorised Subject and Function(s) Delegated EXA1 Finance Sub-Committee (Minute 398 - 31.1.80) DIRECTOR OF RESOURCES AGENDA AND MINUTES - CHARGES TO SUBSCRIBERS To approve charges.
-EXA2 Housing Committee (Minute 74 - 4.3.92) DIRECTOR OF COMMUNITIES AGRICULTURAL DWELLINGS To accept applications for rehousing and offer suitable alternative accommodation where the Agricultural Dwelling House Advisory Committee advises that the property is required for occupation by an agricultural employee in the interest of efficient agriculture.
-EXA3 Environmental Health and Control Committee (Minute 10 - 10.5.78) HEALTH PROTECTION AGENCY (HPA) (Any Consultant Staff Member) AIRCRAFT Proper Officer for the purposes of the Public Health (Aircraft) Regulations 1970.
-NEXA4 By Leader Decision dated: 26 April 2016 DIRECTOR OF COMMUNITIES (or in his absence ASSISTANT DIRECTOR COMMUNITY SERVICES) ASB Crime & Policing Act 2014 (see also Annex B for other delegations) Part 2 Criminal Behaviour Orders (CBO) Section 29 To act in cooperation with the Chief Officer of Police when carrying out a review of a CBO on a person under 18 using existing ASB process (10.5) as attached.
+Authorising Committee and Minute Ref or Other Authority Officer(s) Authorised Subject and Function(s) Delegated EXA1 Finance Sub-Committee (Minute 398 - 31.1.80) ANY LEVEL 3 OR 4 OFFICER WITHIN THEIR MANAGEMENT CONTROL AGENDA AND MINUTES - CHARGES TO SUBSCRIBERS To approve charges.
+EXA2 Housing Committee (Minute 74 - 4.3.92) SERVICE DIRECTOR HOUSING AND PROPERTY SERVICES AGRICULTURAL DWELLINGS To accept applications for rehousing and offer suitable alternative accommodation where the Agricultural Dwelling House Advisory Committee advises that the property is required for occupation by an agricultural employee in the interest of efficient agriculture.
+Page EXA3 Environmental Health and Control Committee (Minute 10 - 10.5.78) HEALTH PROTECTION AGENCY (HPA) (Any Consultant Staff Member) AIRCRAFT Proper Officer for the purposes of the Public Health (Aircraft) Regulations 1970. e 195 EXA4 By Leader Decision dated: 26 April 2016 SERVICE DIRECTOR COMMUNITY AND PARTNERSHIPS OR A LEVEL 2 MANAGER NOMINATED BY THEM.
+ASB Crime & Policing Act 2014 (see also Annex A for other delegations) Part 2 Criminal Behaviour Orders (CBO) Section 29 To act in cooperation with the Chief Officer of Police when carrying out a review of a CBO on a person under 18 using existing ASB process (10.5) as attached.
 Part 4, Chapter 3, Section 77 (2) (b) - Closure Notices To issue closure notices of 24 and 48 hours pursuant to the above section.

-Authorising Committee and Minute Ref or Other Authority Officer(s) Authorised Subject and Function(s) Delegated EXA5 Cabinet (Minute 14(4) - 6.10.14) DIRECTOR OF COMMUNITIES (a) To seek the consent of the Secretary of State for Communities and Local Government, pursuant to Section 19 of the Housing Act 1985, to appropriate land held for housing purposes and identified for Council housebuilding for planning purposes; and (b) Subject to the receipt of such consent, to advertise the Council's intention to make the appropriation in accordance with the provisions of Section 122(A) of the 1972 Act.
-EXB1 Development Committee (Minute 19 - 30.5.2000) DIRECTOR OF GOVERNANCE DIRECTOR OF NEIGHBOURHOODS BUILDING ACT 1984 - SECTION 95 AUTHORISATION To authorise designated postholders within the Governance and Neighbourhoods Directorates to exercise powers under Section 95 of the Building Act 1984 to enter premises in connection with the enforcement of the Building Regulations.
-D B) EXB2 CO 100 100 100 100 100 100 100 100 100 10 Development Committee (Minute 23(1) - 6.2.74) Council Minute (Minute 24(1) - 9.7.91) DIRECTOR OF GOVERNANCE (or in her absence ASSISTANT DIRECTOR OF DEVELOPMENT MANAGEMENT) BUILDING REGULATIONS To determine applications under the Building Regulations and associated legislation, including the Building Act 1984, consistent with the instructions of the Development Committee and subject to submission to that Committee of any contentious applications.
+Authorising Committee and Minute Ref or Other Authority Officer(s) Authorised Subject and Function(s) Delegated EXA5 Cabinet (Minute 14(4) - 6.10.14) SERVICE DIRECTOR FOR HOUSING AND PROPERTY OR A LEVEL 2 MANAGER NOMINATED BY THEM (a) To seek the consent of the Secretary of State for Communities and Local Government, pursuant to Section 19 of the Housing Act 1985, to appropriate land held for housing purposes and identified for Council housebuilding for planning purposes; and (b) Subject to the receipt of such consent, to advertise the Council's intention to make the appropriation in accordance with the provisions of Section 122(A) of the 1972 Act.
+Page EXA6 Leader Decision - 20 December 2019 MONITORING OFFICER CHIEF EXECUTIVE ASSETS OF COMMUNITY VALUE - LOCALISM ACT 2011 SECTIONS 87-92 To determine nominations made by bodies set out within section 89 of the Localism Act 2011 on Assets of Community Value in accordance with the Council's scheme To determine Appeals made by applicants on determinations made above 196 EXB1 Development Committee (Minute 19 - 30.5.2000) ANY LEVEL 4 MANAGER AND SERVICE DIRECTOR (PLANNING SERVICES) OR A LEVEL 2 MANAGER NOMINATED BY THEM BUILDING ACT 1984 - SECTION 95 AUTHORISATION To authorise designated postholders to exercise powers under Section 95 of the Building Act 1984 to enter premises in connection with the enforcement of the Building Regulations.
+EXB2 Development Committee (Minute 23(1) - 6.2.74) Council Minute (Minute 24(1) - 9.7.91) SERVICE DIRECTOR (PLANNING SERVICES) OR A LEVEL 2 MANAGER NOMINATED BY THEM OR BUILDING CONTROL TEAM MANAGER BUILDING REGULATIONS To determine applications under the Building Regulations and associated legislation, including the Building Act 1984.